 Suspension bridge in lush forest on Korean Demilitarized Zone tour.

 Get your booking confirmed instantly

-Feel the depth of history as you descend into the eerie 3rd Tunnel, a secret route built by North Korea to launch a surprise attack on Seoul.
+Venture into history by descending into the 3rd Tunnel, a clandestine route constructed by North Korea for potential surprise attacks on Seoul.

-Walk the thrilling Mt.
-Gamaksan Suspension Bridge, dedicated to the 1st Battalion Gloucester Regiment of the British Army who fought in the Korean War.
+Cross the thrilling Mt.
+Gamaksan Suspension Bridge, honoring the British Army's 1st Battalion Gloucester Regiment who played a role in the Korean War.

+Suspension bridge in lush forest on Korean Demilitarized Zone tour.